-Her charisma and stage presence are captivating without overshadowing the works themselves: unpretentious and always giving the music precedence, Antje Weithaas infuses every detail of the music with a compelling musical intelligence and an unparalleled technical mastery.
-As one of the most sought-after artists of her generation, Antje Weithaas has a wide-ranging repertoire that includes the great concertos by Mozart, Beethoven and Schumann, new works such as Jörg Widmann’s Violin Concerto, modern classics by Shostakovich, Prokofiev, Ligeti and Gubaidulina, and lesser performed concertos by Hartmann and Schoeck.
+Brimful of energy, Antje Weithaas’ brings her compelling musical intelligence and technical mastery to every detail of the music.<img class=”alignright wp-image-6372 size-thumbnail” src=”http://www.schimmer-pr.de/2011/wp-content/uploads/2015/09/4_AntjeWeithaas_CR_GiorgiaBertazzi-Kopie-kleineres-Format-150×150.jpg” alt=”4_AntjeWeithaas_CR_GiorgiaBertazzi – Kopie kleineres Format” width=”150″ height=”150″ data-id=”6372″ /> Her charisma and stage presence are captivating, but never overshadow the works themselves.
+She has a wide-ranging repertoire that includes the great concertos by Mozart, Beethoven and Schumann, new works such as Jörg Widmann’s Violin Concerto, modern classics by Shostakovich, Prokofiev, Ligeti and Gubaidulina, and lesser performed concertos by Hartmann and Schoeck.

-As a soloist, Antje Weithaas has worked with most of Germany’s leading orchestras, including the Deutsches Symphonie-Orchester Berlin, Bamberg Symphony and the major German radio orchestras, as well as numerous major international orchestras such as the Los Angeles Philharmonic, San Francisco Symphony, Philharmonia Orchestra, BBC Symphony and the leading orchestras of the Netherlands, Scandinavia, and Asia.
+As a soloist, Antje Weithaas has worked with most of Germany’s leading orchestras, including the Deutsches Symphonie-Orchester Berlin, Bamberg Symphony and the major German radio orchestras, numerous major international orchestras such as the Los Angeles Philharmonic, San Francisco Symphony, Philharmonia Orchestra and the BBC Symphony, as well as and the leading orchestras of the Netherlands, Scandinavia, and Asia.
 She has collaborated with the illustrious conductors Vladimir Ashkenazy, Dmitri Kitayenko, Sir Neville Marriner, Marc Albrecht, Yakov Kreizberg, Sakari Oramo and Carlos Kalmar.
-She enjoys a close working relationship with conductor Antonello Manacorda with whom she made her debut with the Orchestra Filharmonica del Teatro La Fenice in Venice (Brahms) last season and regularly gives concerts in her hometown Potsdam.
+She enjoys a close working relationship with conductor Antonello Manacorda, with whom she made her debuts with the Orchestra Filharmonica del Teatro La Fenice in Venice as well as the SWR Symphony Orchestra and regularly gives concerts in her hometown Potsdam.

 Antje Weithaas produced a reference recording of Beethoven and Berg’s violin concertos in 2013 with the Stavanger Symphony Orchestra under Steven Sloane (CAvi-music).
-There were rave reviews of the two first CDs from Antje Weithaas’ latest project for CAvi: the complete recordings of Johann Sebastian Bach’s solo sonatas and partitas and Eugène Ysaÿe’s solo sonatas.
-The label cpo recently released Vol. 2 of the complete recording of Max Bruch’s works for violin and orchestra with the NDR Radio Philharmonic under Hermann Bäumer to great acclaim.
-Antje Weithaas will continue her collaboration with the NDR Radio Philharmonic and cpo in the season of 16/17 with recordings of Schumann’s Violin Concerto and Brahms’ Double Concerto with Maximilian Hornung, both of which will be conducted by Andrew Manze.
+There were rave reviews of the two first CDs from Antje Weithaas’ latest project for CAvi: complete recordings of Johann Sebastian Bach’s solo sonatas and partitas and Eugène Ysaÿe’s solo sonatas.
+The label cpo recently released Vol. 2 and 3 of her recordings of Max Bruch’s complete works for violin and orchestra with the NDR Radio Philharmonic under Hermann Bäumer to great acclaim.
+Antje Weithaas continues her collaboration with the NDR Radio Philharmonic and cpo with recordings of Schumann’s Violin Concerto and Brahms’ Double Concerto with Maximilian Hornung, both conducted by Andrew Manze.